-Business goals V Workforce implications E.g. Grow: Purchase new technology Identify the new skills or knowledge to capture required data and information, manage and run reports Recruit or train existing team
+Business goals Workforce implications E.g. Grow: Purchase new technology (stock management, accounting software) Identify the new skills or knowledge to capture required data and information, manage and run reports Recruit or train existing team

 Each goal has its own challenges and barriers to success.
 Let's explore yours.